ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 your Windows machine, then after you install Visual Studio, all commands below must be run in powershell, rather than in the standard Windows command - you can access powershell from the standard Windows command line by
 typing: `$ powershell`, and note that it is also necessary to run the command terminal with Administrator privileges) is required to compile some of the source files - download Cygwin at
 [https://www.cygwin.com](https://www.cygwin.com).
-Run the setup, and in addition to the default packages also install:
+Run the setup, choosing the default installation options -- but in addition to the default packages also install:

  - devel -> gcc-g++
  - devel -> make